obijzbo/IC-DevOps-Batch-2/assignment_2/Tushar-ICDB2_085/README.md

 **Explanation:** `mv` moves files.
 This moves `example.txt` to the backup directory.

-## Permissions

-#### 1. Change the permissions of example.txt to read and write for the owner, and read-only for the group and others:
+#### 6. Change the permissions of example.txt to read and write for the owner, and read-only for the group and others:

 **_Example :_**